 - Creating Safer Schools

-This is an intermediate level workshop intended for school personnel, social service and health care professionals, counsellors, social workers, youth care workers, and anyone seeking a better understanding of ways to create more accessible and welcoming environments for LGBT2SQ+ youth.
+This is an introductory-intermediate level workshop intended for school personnel, social service and health care professionals, counsellors, social workers, youth care workers, and anyone seeking a better understanding of ways to create more accessible and welcoming environments for LGBT2SQ+ youth.

 Method of Delivery